brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 <a href="https://twitter.com/brandur/statuses/1431297226677133316"><img src="/photographs/nanoglyphs/027-15-minutes/15-minute-tweet@2x.png" alt="Tweet of 15 minutes to upgrade" class="img_constrained" loading="lazy"></a>

-Twitter is the land of over-simplification and hyperbole, and I'm certainly guilty of that too.
+Twitter is the land of over-simplification and hyperbole, and I'm certainly guilty of participating.
 However, what I said here is accurate, and it's worth going into a little more detail.

 First on the claim of 15 minutes in Go, which is less interesting but still important.
-15 minutes wasn't exaggerating, and that includes writing code/config, getting it reviewed, upgrading staging, testing, upgrading production, and testing there too.
+15 minutes wasn't an exaggeration, and that includes writing code/config, getting it reviewed, upgrading staging, testing, upgrading production, and testing there too.
 It actually took longer than some of my historical Go upgrades because 1.16 contained a very rare (and very minor) backward incompatibility -- it got a little more strict about not allowing an HTTP response that's been declared a 204 (no content) to be written to.
 We had one test case where we were improperly doing this, and the 15 minutes also includes me debugging and fixing that.

 One of Go's best features is that compatibility is taken _very_ seriously -- in many years of using it, I've never once encountered a non-trivial problem upgrading it.
 The common case is that you bump a number, and your app becomes incrementally faster, for free.

 ### Stripe-flavored Ruby (#stripe-ruby)

 The 15 weeks for upgrading Ruby at Stripe is harder to measure.
 This is partly exaggeration and partly understatement.
-Upgrades took wildly differing amounts of time depending on what year it was, how motivated the upgrade was, and the people involved in making it.
+Upgrades took wildly differing amounts of time depending on what year it was, how motivated we were, and the people involved in making it.
 Upgrades faster than 15 weeks definitely happened, but especially by the later years, 15 weeks from inception to finish isn't too far off.
-And mind you, those are 15 weeks from when the project was undertaken -- we weren't tailing the latest stable Ruby or even close to it.
+And mind you, those are 15 weeks from when the project was undertaken -- for the longest time we weren't tailing the latest stable Ruby or even close to it.
 Upgrades often wouldn't happen for months or even years following a new release.

 There's a myriad of reasons that upgrades took so long.
 The biggest was that the entire stack was so deep and so heavily custom.
-Everything from the sheer amount of Ruby code written, to an incredibly complex production set up, to an immensely intricate Jenkins environment for CI worked as considerable upgrade back pressure.
+Everything from the sheer amount of Ruby code written (and the creative ways it was abused), to an incredibly complex production set up, to an immensely intricate Jenkins environment for CI worked as considerable upgrade back pressure.
 Bump that version of Ruby and things would break, _a lot_ of things.
-It was someone's job to go through them one by one and do the necessary work to get the project over the line.
+It was someone's job to go through them one by one and get the project over the line.

 Another big one is that very careful attention had to be paid to possible performance and memory regressions.
 The Stripe API runs as a single monolithic Ruby process, and a vast amount of Ruby code needs to be loaded to start it up.
-This is made much worse by Ruby's non-support for parallelism [1], making a forking multi-process in the style of Unicorn very common.
+This is made much worse by Ruby's non-support for parallelism [1], making a forking multi-process deployment in the style of Unicorn very common.
 For the longest time the API ran on a heavily customized [Thin web server](https://github.com/macournoyer/thin) combined with NIH [Einhorn](https://github.com/stripe-archive/einhorn) technology for Unicorn-like features.

 For those not well-versed with Ruby deployments, the way this works is that a Ruby app is loaded into a single process which then forks itself many times to produce child processes that will handle requests.
 In theory, the child processes can share memory with their parent, but because Ruby's GC tends to taint memory pages quickly, in practice memory isn't shared for long, and all children balloon up to the same size as their parent [2].
-In addition to parallelism, this set up also allows for graceful restarts -- the parent process will reload itself upon receiving a signal, and coordinate rotating out its children for new processes running updated code, while also giving each one time to finish what it's working on.
+In addition to parallelism, the multi-process model also allows for graceful restarts -- the parent process will reload itself upon receiving a signal, and coordinate rotating out its children for new processes running updated code, while also giving each one time to finish what it's working on.

 Process-based parallelism is fine, except that it's not a good fit combined with Ruby's memory profile.
 Because of the sheer quantities of Ruby involved, each API worker needed somewhere around a gigabyte of memory, and could handle exactly one request at a time.
 Thin was eventually retired in favor of Puma, but even then Puma's multi-threaded features were never used because hundreds of thousands of lines of code had never been vetted for thread safety.
-And even when a Ruby code base is thread safe, there's still an argument to be made that it shouldn't use threads because Ruby's GIL dictates that only one of them can be running Ruby code at a time.
-This is less big of a problem than it sounds because web applications tend to be IO-bound, but a processed-based Ruby application will always perform better than a thread-based one, so where performance is a critical consideration and cost is less of one, you might want to just throw money at the problem.
+And even when a Ruby code base is thread safe, there's still an argument to be made that it _still_ shouldn't use threads because Ruby's GIL dictates that only one of them can be running Ruby code at a time.
+This is less big of a problem than it sounds because web applications tend to be IO-bound, but a process-based Ruby application will always perform better than a thread-based one, so where performance is a critical consideration and cost is less of one, you might want to just throw money at the problem.

-Back to the original point I was trying to make: Stripe servers ran big and hot, so even minor changes or regressions in Ruby's runtime or GC could have major effects in production.
-The only safe way to put a new version into play was to first deploy it to a Canary and have someone keep an eye on charts around latency, CPU usage, GC pressure, and memory for a few days.
+Back to the original point I was trying to make: Stripe servers ran big and hot, so even minor changes or regressions in Ruby's runtime or GC could have major knock on effects in production.
+The only safe way to put a new version into play was to first deploy it to a canary and have someone keep an eye on charts around latency, CPU usage, GC pressure, and memory for a few days.
 If anything came up, we'd have to dig into the problem and find a work around.

 <img src="/photographs/nanoglyphs/027-15-minutes/denver-river@2x.jpg" alt="The South Platte River running through central Denver" class="wide" loading="lazy">